rupweb/jinda/README.md

 Hazelcast was simplest and easiest.
 Gigaspaces community download was 144 Mb, what????

-To me it seems like everything is reinventing UNIX, particularly filters and forks, although in a more distributed fashion?
+To me it seems like everything is reinventing UNIX, particularly filters and forks, although in a more distributed fashion.
+Both processes and data are distributed.

-Well here's another UNIX reinvention in Java: I just want a jar that can do everything everywhere but is very simple.
+So it's another UNIX reinvention in Java: I just want a jar that can do everything everywhere but is very simple.
 In the UNIX tradition of do one thing and do it well, the jar is a collection of single requirements.
 Those requirements are:

 Client requirements (the filters): put, get, take, browse, listen

-Server requirements (the forks): auto discovery, auto copy (distribute itself), auto heal
+Server requirements (the forks): auto discovery (monitor), auto copy (distribute), auto availability (self heal)

-Performance (the speed): As if shared memory on the same server.
-Basically as if everything was on the same box.
+Performance (the speed): All processes and memory run on the same server wherever possible

+If the Jinda auto discovery can find all the required processes and data on the same box then those are the set made available.
+If not, then Jinda searches for those required processes and data available through all the boxes on the cluster, and makes the set available that provides the highest throughput.

-When the primary box goes down everything in the Jinda auto heals to the secondary which creates another secondary of itself on another box in the cluster.
-It's as if the Jinda becomes the JVM and forks itself.
-In other words the Jinda knows every Java process registered with it, which it auto replicates to a secondary.
+When the primary box goes down the secondary Jinda realises and kicks in, which in turn creates another secondary of itself on some other box available to it in the cluster.
+If the whole cluster goes down a Jinda on a DR box in another cluster can take over as primary.